Gentoo Development Guide

 Simple Common Functions Eclass Example

-As an example, the following eclass was written to illustrate a better way of
+As an example, the following eclass was written to illustrate a better way of installing OSX application files during a discussion on this subject.
+It defines a single function, domacosapp.

-# Copyright 1999-2005 Gentoo Foundation
+# Copyright 1999-2021 Gentoo Authors

 # Distributed under the terms of the GNU General Public License v2

-#
+# @MAINTAINER:

-# Original Author: Ciaran McCreesh <ciaranm@gentoo.org>
+# Ciaran McCreesh <ciaranm@gentoo.org>

-#
+# @FUNCTION: domacosapp

-#
+# @DESCRIPTION:

 domacosapp() {

-[[ -z "${1}" ]] && die "usage: domacosapp <file> <new file>"
+[[ -z "${1}" ]] && die "usage: domacosapp <file> [new file]"

-if useq ppc-macos ; then
+if use ppc-macos ; then

 insinto /Applications

-newins "$1" "${2:-${1}}" || die "Failed to install ${1}"
+newins "$1" "${2:-${1}}"

 fi